-Grand Challenge: Cancer Digital Intelligence (CDI): Scalability
+Grand Challenge: Cancer Digital Intelligence (CDI): Responsible Artificial Intelligence (AI)

 Request for Applications

-• Automation
+• Automation of routine tasks

 Evaluation Criteria Considerations:

-• What is the “need” explicitly addressed?
+• What is the “need” explicitly being addressed?

 • How is your project addressing the “need”?